Get

 The radioactive isotope is passed out via your cat’s urine.
 Your cat will remain hospitalized until the radiation levels have reduced enough for it to be safe for your cat to go home.

 Diet: A diet low in iodine is supposed to be helpful for cats with hyperthyroidism.
 There is some confusion on this as reducing iodine in the long term can have a detrimental effect on your cat.
 More research is required on this subject.
-It is always best to consult your vet before making any dramatic changes to your cat’s diet.
+It is always best to consult a vet before making any dramatic changes to your cat’s diet.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Frequently Asked Questions